 Both boots are also designed with features that make it super easy to slip in and out of them.

 The Florence shoes are available in black and camel, and there’s two waterproof versions in black and brown.
-Ranger is available in black and brown.
+Ryder is available in black and brown.

 Walking: Women’s Delta Black | Men’s Hunter Black